orbitmines/archive/projects/Project - IDE - The Ether (2027->).md

 sesrch for equivalences or possible generalizability hint suggest

+How to say parent shouldn't be visible but I should be readable, or the other?
+Which is the default.

+Can a program access network? modifier for it / not just a status for @me

+---

+Non returning functions

 ---

 Use bash/sh autocmopleteing once a variable is marked for being a CLI tool.